Top of page

 Who might have CAR-T cell therapy?

-CAR-T cell therapy is used to treat some types of lymphoma that have come back (relapsed) or not responded (refractory).
+CAR-T cell therapy is used to treat some types of lymphoma that have come back (relapsed) or have not responded to treatment (refractory).
 It is a very intensive type of treatment and you have to be fit enough to have it.

 You might be eligible for CAR-T cell therapy if you have:

 The exact CAR-T cell therapy you might have depends on the type of lymphoma you have.
-Three different CAR-T cell therapies are currently approved in the UK:
+The CAR-T cell therapies currently approved in the UK are called:

 • axicabtagene ciloleucel (also known as axi-cel or Yescarta®)